Don Beddoe: Television

 Beddoe played the outlaw Black Bart in the 1954 episode "Black Bart The PO8" of the western anthology series Death Valley Days.

-In 1965, Beddoe appeared on Gunsmoke as “Mr. Halligan” in the episode “Deputy Festus” (S10E17).
+In 1965, Beddoe appeared on Gunsmoke as "Mr. Halligan" in the episode "Deputy Festus" (S10E17).

 During the 1970–1971 season of ABC's Nanny and the Professor, Beddoe made four appearances, three as Mr. Thatcher.
 In 1984, he made his final television appearance as Kris in NBC's Highway to Heaven starring Michael Landon and Victor French.

 Radio

 Beddoe played Pat Grady in the soap opera John's Other Wife.

 Other activities

-In 1968, Beddoes proposed construction of a "high-rise trailer park" to be built in Capistrano Beach, California.
+In 1968, Beddoe proposed construction of a "high-rise trailer park" to be built in Capistrano Beach, California.
 His plan called for making "more efficient use of land in areas where acreage is too expensive for a trailer park" by building an eight-story structure of concrete and steel and using a crane to lift trailers and insert them into their respective spaces.